jinlab-washu/Jin-lab.manual/box_lftp.md

-# Transferring Files from Wustl Box to Compute0
+# Transferring Files from Wustl Box to Compute0 using lftp

 Notes: